 If one or more of the Tags defined to the Driver Interface has invalid address defined or the address does not exist in the device the remaining good addresses can be affected with either taking the device offline or invalid packet request or response.

-To isolate one or more tags to their own dedicated communication channel select the existing driver interface and change the name to a new unique name and select Add Driver.
+If running on Linux or Windows another way to identify the issue is to isolate one or more tags to their own dedicated communication channel select the existing driver interface and change the name to a new unique name and select Add Driver.

 To define a tag to the new driver select Configure-Tags, then select the tag you want to isolate to select the new driver interface.

 If the data quality changes to good for the tag then resolve the other addresses in the tags defined to the first driver interface used.